Rob-Newman/blzr.bootstrap-select/README.md

 ## Contributing

-Everyone is welcome to contribute to Blzr.Bootstrap.
+Everyone is welcome to contribute to Blzr.BootstrapSelect.
 Please take a moment to review the [contributing guidelines](CONTRIBUTING.md).

 ## License